-Traffic analysis: bumping up the UX and UI
+Traffic analysis: bumping the UX and UI easy

 In website building, it seems that gathering premium content is the first step.
 Then come accessibility practices and SEO strategies.
 What more is needed?
 Well, it’s about time to gather more data from…the users!

 So, SEO is not enough, because it is directed at AI and Search engines.
 But we make websites with real people in mind.
 Therefore, it is important to check if our findability strategies are effective.
 This is what testing is all about: finding out if our predictions regarding the usability of our website are worth anything in reality.